 GC-210 is the Fast&Furious road on Canary Islands

-Located on the central part of the island of Gran Canaria in the province of Las Palmas on Canary Islands, Spain, the challenging GC-210 road is a steep and hair-raising journey.
-It’s said to be the loneliest road on the island.
-It's one of the best roads on the Canary Islands.
+Located on the Canary Islands, Spain, the challenging GC-210 road is a steep and hair-raising journey.
+It’s said to be the loneliest road on the island and one of the best roads in the Canary Islands.

 GC-210 Road

-How long is GC-210 road on Canary Islands?
+How long is the GC-210 road on the Canary Islands?

-The road is totally paved.
-It’s 34.4 km (21.37 miles) long running west-east from La Aldea de San Nicolas de Tolentino to Tejeda, via Artenara, which at an altitude of 1.270m (4,167ft) is the highest village of the island and also one of the oldest.
+The road is entirely paved.
+It’s 34.4 km (21.37 miles) long, running west-east from La Aldea de San Nicolas de Tolentino to Tejeda, via Artenara, which at an altitude of 1,270m (4,167ft) is the highest village on the island and also one of the oldest.

-The road is not easy.
-It’s difficult to ride because it’s extremely narrow in parts (impassable for 2 cars at the same time), winding and steep.
-It tops out a 1.378m (4,520ft) above the sea level.
+The road is not easy to ride because it’s extremely narrow in parts (impassable for 2 cars at the same time), winding, and steep.
+It tops out at 1,378m (4,520ft) above sea level.
 This difficult but beautiful road is very narrow and without any traffic.
-It's the kind of the road that fries brake pads and makes grown men cry.
-No cellphone connection most of the time.
+It's the kind of road that fries brake pads and makes grown men cry.
+There is no cellphone connection most of the time.
 Snaking through the rocky landscape of the island, this stretch of tarmac is also steep.
-The average gradient is 4% but there are sections up to 9%.
+The average gradient is 4%, but there are sections up to 9%.
 The road has 32 hairpin turns.
-Prone to landslides, sudden torrential rainstorms and with a decidedly low-grip form of asphalt it can be quite the wild ride.
-Very slippery when wet.
+Prone to landslides, sudden torrential rainstorms, and with a decidedly low-grip form of asphalt, it can be quite the wild ride.
+It's very slippery when wet.

-How long does it take to drive GC-210 road on Canary Islands?
+How long does it take to drive the GC-210 road on the Canary Islands?

 Where was Fast & Furious 6 filmed?